LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-oo.rst.txt

 Additionally, the ``toString()`` method of the ``Employer`` class is set up to return the ``value`` field.
-Thus, using one of these objects in another string context like ``System.out.println`` will print the ``value``.
+Thus, using one of these objects in another string context like ``System.out.println`` will print the data stored in ``value``.

 .. sourcecode:: java

    // Prints the name of the employer System.out.println(job.getEmployer);

-Why do we go to all of this trouble, when we could store this job-related data as strings?
+Why do we go to all of this trouble when we could store this job-related data as strings?
 There are a couple of reasons.

 Eliminate Duplication of Data